Marcus Garvey: The Black Star Line

-Garvey planned to obtain and launch a second ship by February 1920, with the Black Star Line putting down a $10,000 deposit on a paddle ship called the SS Shady Side.
+Garvey planned to obtain and launch a second ship by February 1920, with the Black Star Line putting down a $10,000 ($ in current dollar terms) deposit on a paddle ship called the SS Shady Side.
 In July 1920, Garvey sacked both the Black Star Line's secretary, Edward D. Smith-Green, and its captain, Joshua Cockburn; the latter was accused of corruption.
 In early 1922, the Yarmouth was sold for scrap metal, bringing the Black Star Line less than a hundredth of its original purchase price.
-The worn-out steamboat Shady Side was abandoned on the mud flats at Fort Lee, New Jersey in the fall of 1922, when the Black Star Line collapsed.
+The worn-out steamboat Shady Side was abandoned on the mud flats at Fort Lee, New Jersey, in the fall of 1922, when the Black Star Line collapsed.